byuweb/byu-person-lookup/README.md

 certain events:
 1. byu-lookup-datasource-register: The data source must fire this event when it's ready for interaction.
+1. byu-lookup-datasource-searching: The data source fires this event when a search request has been initiated.
 1. byu-lookup-datasource-error: The data source fires this event when a search request results in an error.
 The event detail should include a `message` to present to the user.
 1. byu-lookup-datasource-result: The data source fires this event when it has fetched data.
 The